jayjay-a/Maplestory-Patch-Logs/README.md

      - Other Events: Tinkerer's Chest (Interactive and Challenger-Interactive Worlds)
      - Other Events: [Victoria Cup] The Legends Return!
 Ranking Reward
      - Other Events: Extended Ursus Golden Time (EU Challenger-World)
+     - Other Events: Wish Upon a Shooting Star
      - Other Events: Hyperion World Leap
      - Other Events: Summer's Guide
      - Other Events: Luxe Sauna